mdias/rs_asio/docs/katana_mk2/README.md

 ; via the speaker, so you need to use headphones/plug your speaker into the Katana's rec/headphone out ; if you want to use the Katana's speaker, you'd need to use a multi-device setup and feed the audio into ; the aux-in of the Katana
+; if you want to hear Rocksmith through your PC speakers change Driver to Driver=  (yes, empty) and set EnableWasapiOutputs=1 under Config at the top.
+; If you want to hear yourself through your speakers (using Rocksmith AMP) put Katana on stand-by mode ; and if you want to hear yourself through your AMP using your AMP settings go to rocksmith mixer in-game and turn guitar 1 volume to 0 (so you won't hear it twice).
 [Asio.Output]
 Driver=KATANA
 BaseChannel=0